Here’s what Treaty means, why it matters, and how we can all play a part.

 The Treaty Authority

-An independent body called the Treaty Authority oversees the negotiations.
-It helps both sides find common ground in a respectful, inclusive and healing way – following rules set out in the Treaty Negotiation Framework.
+An independent body called the Treaty Authority oversaw the negotiations.
+It helped both sides find common ground in a respectful, inclusive and healing way – following rules set out in the Treaty Negotiation Framework.

 Traditional Owner Treaties